Welcome to FUN with the TRIOON SCHEME

 That's it.
 Music and Trioonity.
 One of them should work out.
 Thank you for visiting.

-Site Headline: New PRINCIPIA page- I can see you & sketch tracks for Better Bozos.
+Site Headlines: New PRINCIPIA page- The Malarkey Scale of Human Reasoning & updated tracks for Better Bozos.
 Migration to Bandzoogle has taken place and the place is a disaster.
 Hours of tutorials are consumed and I still cannot control italics.
-This will take a very long time to restore.
+Bandzoogle's track repeat function is not defeat-able and very irritating.
+On the plus side, external links no longer play compressed tracks.
+Why is sqeezie compression something that must be turned off for each track?
 I apologize for any inconvenience. .

 What in the efin' foolishness is Trioonity and what will it cost me?